deepsense-ai/ragbits/docs/quickstart/quickstart2_rag.md

 ## Conclusion

-In this guide, you learned how to use Ragbits' Document Search capabilities to find pertinent documents for your prompts and utilize them to enhance the LLM's responses.
+In this guide, you learned how to use Ragbits' Document Search capabilities to find documents relevant to the user's question and utilize them to enhance the LLM's responses.
 By incorporating the RAG architecture with your prompts, you can provide the LLM with additional context and information to produce more accurate and relevant responses.